 MATLAB can read a large number of different types of file, including simple text files, excel worksheets, word documents, pdf files, and even audio and video files.
 We will only look at a small subset of these here.

 Comma separated value files are the simplest way to get numerical data in and out of MATLAB.
-For example, try the following in the command window csvwrite('examplefile1.dat',A);
+For example, try the following in the command window

+'''

 A = pascal(5);

+'''